Sreejarai123/tri3nupandsreej/pulse.md

             for(const mutation of mutationsList) {
                 if (mutation.type === 'childList') {
                     console.log('A child node has been added or removed.');
-                }
+                    // Call your function to handle the mutation here }
             }
         };